-This article asks an interesting question: does the explicit articulating strategy to organisational members improve performance?
+This article asks an interesting question: does the explicit articulating strategy to organizational members improve performance?
 It also considers whether this differs depending on the level of centralization of the organization.
 To a business person it seems as though clarity of communication of strategy would always be a good thing.

 The article has some surprising findings: